-Rome, 23 June 2023
+Rome, 20 June 2025

-The Countercyclical Capital Buffer (CCyB) rate for the third quarter of 2023 remains unchanged at zero per cent
+The Countercyclical Capital Buffer (CCyB) rate for the third quarter of 2025 remains unchanged at zero per cent

-The Bank of Italy deems that the countercyclical capital buffer rate in force for the current quarter, equal to zero per cent, is appropriate in the current macrofinancial context.
+Banca d'Italia deems that the countercyclical capital buffer rate in force for the current quarter, equal to zero per cent, is appropriate in the current macrofinancial context.

-In the first quarter of 2023, the credit-to-GDP ratio decreased.
-The deviation from the long-term trend of the total credit-to-GDP ratio was negative by about 11 percentage points, if calculated based on the methodology developed by the Bank of Italy.
+In the first quarter of 2025, the total credit-to-GDP gap, though improving, was still negative by about 9 percentage points, if calculated based on the methodology developed by Banca d'Italia.
 The bank credit-to-GDP ratio provides similar indications (Table 1 and Figures 1 and 2).